-James Davis is a Research Associate in the Department of Electrical and Electronic Engineering's Circuits and Systems group at Imperial College London.
-He is currently a partner of the EPSRC-funded PRiME project.
+James Davis is a Research Fellow in the Department of Electrical and Electronic Engineering's Circuits and Systems group at Imperial College London.

 His research interests include:

 - Runtime monitoring of digital electronic hardware

 - Reconfigurable computing

 James serves on the technical programme committees of the four top-tier reconfigurable computing conferences (FPGA, FCCM, FPL and FPT) and is a multi-best paper award recipient.
 He is a Member of the IEEE and ACM.

 et al., 2021, Digit Stability Inference for Iterative Methods Using Redundant Number Representation, Ieee Transactions on Computers, Vol:70, ISSN:0018-9340, Pages:1074-1080